-José Rodrigues (who is using alias for this interview) self identifies as an undocumented person from Mexico.
+José Rodrigues, who is using alias for this interview, self identifies as an undocumented person from Mexico.
 He arrived in Nevada with family members in the 2016 as a high school student.
 Before arriving, his family lived a perfectly normal life in Mexico where everyone spoke the same language.
 He had friends and all his family there.
 He left everything to come to Reno, not speaking any English.
 At the time of the interview, he was in his twenties, attended the University of Nevada, Reno, and remained undocumented.

 In his interview, he shares stories about arriving and adjusting to the U.S. He explains that his immediate family arrived by airplane; he acknowledged his voyage was not as difficult as those who cross the border on foot and without documentation.
 Like others, he explains, his family immigrated to the U.S. to escape economic problems and to find a better life.
 José found it very difficult at first.
 He saw the other students driving, working, and buying anything they wanted.
 “It was very, very difficult and very frustrating because, one comes here with the desire to excel but, the fact of not having documentation does affect a lot; it holds you back.”
-He believes the hardest thing undocumented people have is not accessing healthcare because a social security number is required.
+He believes the hardest thing for undocumented people is not having access to healthcare because a social security number is required.
 It is very expensive and they do not have the resources to cover medical expenses.
 He says all people need access to healthcare.
 If something serious happened in terms of health to any member of his family, they had to depend on family members or friends to help pay for the expenses.
 He didn’t think there would be any other resources.
 In Mexico the healthcare services are much more affordable.
 Additionally, undocumented people have to go through a lot of work gathering documents to gain work permits.

 José shared his thoughts on education in Mexico and the U.S. In Mexico, he explained, you don’t have the choice of picking classes.
 “You simply take the indicated classes and that’s that, you do not have the liberty of choice.”
 The principal challenge coming to the U.S. as a student is the language and learning content in an unfamiliar language.
 When he arrived, he started high school and thought the U.S. was behind Mexico in terms of educational achievements because the middle schools there were comparable to high school here.
 But the facilities in the U.S., he commented, are maintained better.
 But in Mexico education is more accessible expense wise, while “the university here is quite expensive.”